Ibrahim-Kilicaslan/aks-08-new/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 - Part 4 - Deploying a Simple Nginx Server on Kubernetes

+- Part 5 - Deploying a Simple Nginx Server on Kubernetes

 ## Part 1 - Setting Up Kubernetes Environment on All Nodes

-- In this hands-on, we will prepare two nodes for Kubernetes on `Ubuntu 22.04`.
+- In this hands-on, we will prepare two nodes for Kubernetes on `Ubuntu 24.04`.
 One of the node will be configured as the Master node, the other will be the worker node.
 Following steps should be executed on all nodes. *Note: It is recommended to install Kubernetes on machines with `2 CPU Core` and `2GB RAM` at minimum to get it working efficiently.
 For this reason, we will select `t2.medium` as EC2 instance type, which has `2 CPU Core` and `4 GB RAM`.*

-- Explain briefly [required ports](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)  for Kubernetes.
+- Explain briefly [required ports](https://kubernetes.io/docs/reference/networking/ports-and-protocols/)  for Kubernetes.

 - Create two security groups.
 Name the first security group as master-sec-group and apply the following Control-plane (Master) Node(s) table to your master node.